luigi052005/Ollama-Discord-bot/README.md

 ## Getting Started

+1. **Make sure you have Ollama installed on your machine:** https://ollama.com/download

 1. **Clone the Repository:** Begin by cloning this repository to your local machine.

 ```bash
 git clone https://github.com/luigi052005/Ollama-Discord-bot
 ```

-2. **Navigate to the Directory:** Move into the directory containing the cloned repository.
+3. **Navigate to the Directory:** Move into the directory containing the cloned repository.

 ```bash
 cd Ollama-Discord-Bot
 ```

-3. **Install Dependencies:** To install the necessary dependencies, execute the following command in your terminal:
+4. **Install Dependencies:** To install the necessary dependencies, execute the following command in your terminal:

 ```bash
 pip install -r requirements.txt
 ```

-4. **Configuration:**
+5. **Configuration:**
    - Rename `config` to `config.py`
    - Open `config.py` and enter your Discord bot token.